 First passengers arrive at the new £7,000,000 terminal complex at Dublin Airport.

 The modern Dublin Airport complex includes a new pavilion, a new terminal building, increased parking space and a new customs area.
 It replaces the old arrivals building that went into operation in 1940.
 The old terminal was expected to handle 100,000 passengers annually but growth in air travel has developed to the extent that passengers numbers handled at Dublin have grown to 2,000,000.
-Hence the need for new building complex.
+Hence the need for a new building complex.

 Work got underway in 1969 and the new terminal contains, handling facilities, lounges, customs, boarding gates, baggage claim areas, taxi stands, restaurants, concession desks, banks, shops and other services.